 Autistic individuals often report difficulty with achieving positive outcomes associated with independent living and employment.
-Services and supports aimed at facilitating independent living for adults with autism should consider the challenges to independent living include autism sensitivities and needs that may make group living or living alone difficult, limited independent living skills, financial constraints, and lack of community integration and housing options.
+Services and supports aimed at facilitating independent living for adults on the autism spectrum should consider the challenges to independent living include autism sensitivities and needs that may make group living or living alone difficult, limited independent living skills, financial constraints, and lack of community integration and housing options.
+For example, the Centers for Independent Living (CILs), supported by the Administration for Community Living (ACL), provide independent living services for people with disabilities, including autism.
+Designed and operated by individuals with disabilities, these programs provide tools, resources, and supports for integrating people with disabilities fully into their communities to promote equal opportunities, self-determination, and respect.

 There is a wide array of private and state-funded services aimed at supporting individuals with autism in competitive employment.
 The efficacy and standardization of employment related supports and career readiness services across states has not been adequately examined.
-The Supplemental Security Income program provides monthly financial assistance to individuals with disabilities who meet federally defined income, asset, and medical eligibility criteria.
-There has been a steady increase in the number of Supplemental Security Income (SSI) recipients with autism in recent years, despite overall declines in total SSI awards given to adults with mental disorders.
+The Supplemental Security Income (SSI) program provides monthly financial assistance to individuals with disabilities who meet federally defined income, asset, and medical eligibility criteria.
+There has been a steady increase in the number of SSI recipients with autism in recent years, despite overall declines in total SSI awards given to adults with mental disorders.
 However, variations in SSI awards across states could lead to substantial differences in access to other benefits, including Medicaid and vocational rehabilitation services, which often depend on SSI receipt.
-162

 For both those who may live independently and those who may live with a family caregiver, home and community-based services provide an important source of support for many people with disabilities who need assistance to live in the community (not in institutional or congregate care settings).
-The Medicaid Home- and Community-Based Services (HCBS) waiver program was authorized under Section 1915(c) of the Social Security Act.
-Through this program, states can help provide different services that allow those who need care to receive services in their homes or communities.
-Medicaid 1915(c) waivers are a policy mechanism that states across the Unites States frequently use to provide health care insurance to specific populations for targeted services, including autistic individuals, although further research is needed to compare access, service use, and outcomes among autistic individuals across different U.S. states.
+Medicaid HCBS programs allow those who need care to receive services and supports in their homes or communities.
+Medicaid 1915(c) waivers in particular are a coverage option that states across the Unites States frequently use to provide health care insurance to specific populations for targeted services, including autistic individuals, although further research is needed to compare access, service use, and outcomes among autistic individuals across different U.S. states.
+States 166

 Services and support needs around transportation and community mobility for autistic individuals can vary, depending on their geographic area and individual goals, among other factors.
 Autistic individuals may encounter challenges in obtaining a driver's license, driving confidence and driving performance compared to neurotypical peers.
 Additionally, access to public transportation is a predictor of improved community participation, as well as a significant predictor of a greater number of support service utilization.
 Additional research is needed around strategies to facilitate public transportation travel training, although studies have begun examining travel planning mobile applications and related technologies in facilitating safe travel.
 Transportation needs are an under-recognized barrier to increasing independence in general, and strategies to increase independence in mobility are needed.
-Increase independence in mobility are needed.
+Transportation in travel training independence in general, and strategies to increase independence in mobility are needed.